HackerN64/F3DEX3/README.md

   computes a matrix stack on the CPU and sends the final matrix for each object / limb to the RSP, rather than multiplying matrices on the RSP.
-OoT already usually does the former for precision / accuracy reasons and only uses `G_MTX_MUL` in a couple places; it is okay to leave those.
+OoT already usually does the former for precision / accuracy reasons and only uses `G_MTX_MUL` in a couple places (e.g. view * perspective matrix); it is okay to leave those.
 This change is recommended because the `G_MTX_MUL` mode of `SPMatrix` has been moved to Overlay 4 in F3DEX3 (see below), making it substantially slower than it was in F3DEX2.
 It still functions the same though so you can use it if it's really needed.
 - Re-export as many display lists (scenes, objects, skeletons, etc.) as possible with fast64 set to F3DEX3 mode, to take advantage of the substantially larger vertex buffer, triangle packing commands, "hints" system, etc.